carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Generic parameters

-A generic function (or type) will take some "generic parameters", which will frequently be types, and in some cases will be implicit or inferred from the types of the values of explicit parameters to the function.
+A generic function, or generic type, will take some "generic parameters", which will frequently be types, and in some cases will be implicit or inferred from the types of the values of explicit parameters to the function.
 If a generic parameter is a type, the generic function's signature can specify constraints that the caller's type must satisfy.
 For example, a resizable array type (like C++'s `std::vector`) might have a generic type parameter with the constraint